Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-Place your order for US shipping from Canada with prompt shipping; temperature-controlled handling when required.
-Prescription required; follow veterinary directions.
-This information is educational and not a substitute for professional advice.
+Ready to proceed?
+You can place your order with prompt, express, temperature-controlled handling when required.
+Medical disclaimer: This content is for informational purposes only and is not a substitute for professional medical advice.

 Express Shipping - from $25.00